HuskyHacks/cazadora/README.md

 - Organizes and color codes the results.

 ## How-to
-> 💡 I recommend authenticating with a user that can access the Graph API.
-I tested this script by using my tenant's global admin user.
-I have not tested it with anything other than an administrator and cannot guarentee it works outside of that context
+> 💡 You will need to authenticate with a user that can run queries against the Graph API.
+I recommend using an administrator user from the target tenant.

 - Clone the directory and change directories into it.
 - Install the dependencies: